When you have radiation treatment for cancer, your body goes through changes.

 Drink plenty of liquids: 6 to 8 cups a day.
 But avoid orange juice, grapefruit juice, and other citrus juices.

-Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
+Your provider may place you on a low-residue diet that limits the amount of roughage you eat.
 You need to eat enough protein and calories to keep your weight up.
-Ask your doctor about liquid food supplements.
+Ask your provider about liquid food supplements.
 These can help you get enough calories.

 You may feel tired after a few days.
 If so: